githwxi/ATS-Postiats/README.md

 Note that the code in this github directory is primarily meant for people who would like to help develop ATS2.
-For someone who just wants to program in ATS2, please install the current release of ATS2 available at [https://sourceforge.net/projects/ats2-lang/](https://sourceforge.net/projects/ats2-lang/).
+For someone who just wants to program in ATS2, please install the current release of ATS2, which can be found at the following site:
+[https://sourceforge.net/projects/ats2-lang/](https://sourceforge.net/projects/ats2-lang/).
+There are also pre-compiled debian packages for ATS available on-line.

 ## Developing ATS2